 He enjoys many genres of music, including classical, jazz, rock, and country, although he has a par-ticular affinity for film music.
 His favorite composer changes quite often, but he says it is probably Ralph Vaughan Williams.

 In his free time, you will usually find him reading.
 He enjoys many genres of books, from thrillers to science fiction, and also non-fiction.
 He is also an avid book and music review-er on Amazon.
 In addition, he likes to spend time with his friends and family.

-Thanks to the Wichita Symphony League for sharing their "Musician Spotlight"!
+Thanks to the WF Symphony League for proving our musician spotlight.

 Kristen Van Cleve, Concert master